Responsible Evaluation of AI for Mental Health: Introduction

-These limitations are not idiosyncratic model bugs, but symptoms of an underlying disconnect between the communities that build, use, and regulate AI for mental health tools.
+These shortcomings in evaluation practices are not idiosyncratic model bugs, but symptoms of an underlying disconnect between the communities that build, use, and regulate AI for mental health tools.
 Current evaluations often default to technical benchmark wins, while clinicians and other users judge success by changes in symptoms, patient functioning, and safety over time; social and implementation scientists, in turn, ask whether a tool fits workflows, earns trust, and reaches people equitably.
 Without a shared evaluative language, results travel poorly across these communities: automated scores without clinical anchors may overstate progress, ``human studies'' may lack meaningful involvement as well as methodological transparency or expert input, and cross‑disciplinary collaboration may arrive late -- if at all.
 What is needed is a common, clinically grounded evaluation framework that makes psychometric constructs accessible to AI researchers, pairs them with human‑centered and implementation-science measures, and treats safety, equity, and real‑world utility as primary outcomes.
 This framework can then be the connective tissue that enables mutual intelligibility and, ultimately, responsible deployment across research contexts, clinics, and community platforms.

 Consequently, we posit a fundamental reconsideration of evaluation for AI mental health tools according to clinical goals, typically falling into three broad types: \textbf{(1) assessment} for inferring psychological states (e.g., language-based screening), \textbf{(2) interventions} to deliver or scaffold support (e.g., therapeutic chatbots), and \textbf{(3) information synthesis} to aid practitioners or researchers (e.g., clinical summarization).
+Sample tasks for each type are shown in Table~\ref{tab:sampletasks}.
 This categorization clarifies how different types of tools require context-sensitive evaluation and enables the field to calibrate what claims are supported by existing evaluations.